ganmol123/node-car-api/README.md

 # node-car-api
-Internship Backend Dev Task
+Whitepanda Backend Dev Task

-A basic Car Rental Agency api to perform basic operations like booking a car, adding cars, deleting a car, etc.
+A Car Rental Agency api to perform basic operations like booking a car, adding cars, deleting a car, etc.

 Features Implemeted:
 - Get all car list